 Hope is Blooming in Rhode Island

-In Rhode Island, Keep Blackstone Valley Beautiful (KBVB) and the nine municipalities it represents came up with a way recently to raise the spirits of residents receiving meals or other food donations.
-Now, the deliveries include a flower or decoration to brighten up a recipient’s day, thanks to the Ocean State Job Lot Charitable Foundation.
+Keep Blackstone Valley Beautiful and the nine municipalities it represents came up with a way to raise the spirits of residents receiving meals or other food donations.
+The deliveries include a flower to brighten up a recipient’s day thanks to the Ocean State Job Lot Charitable Foundation.

-KBVB Director Donna Kaehler and municipal officials decided to include the decorations with meals and food packages distributed throughout the Blackstone Valley to bring a little hope and happiness during this difficult time.
-More than six pallets of flowers have been delivered to residents in those nine cities and towns.
+KBVB Director Donna Kaehler and municipal officials decided to include the decorations with meals and food packages distributed in the Blackstone Valley to bring a hope during this difficult time.
+More than six pallets of flowers have been delivered.

-Officials in Woonsocket, Burrillville, and Glocester are using the flowers with their Meals on Wheels programs.
-In Lincoln, Cumberland, Smithfield, and Pawtucket, the blooms are being used for programs at senior centers, and in North Smithfield and Central Falls, the flowers are an added touch for the food pantry programs.
+Officials are using the flowers with their Meals on Wheels programs, for programs at senior centers, and for the food pantry programs.

 “While KBVB initially had a different program in mind for these artificial flowers, I believe it turned into a more meaningful program and sends a little hope during this time,” said Kaehler.

 Serving over 3,400 meals in their communities weekly, our Blackstone Valley communities are supplying such an important service.

 Mayor James Diossa of Central Falls helps KBVB deliver a message of hope.